-If you are an extensive PC or laptop user, you must have faced the extreme heating up of your system.
+If you use your computer more than just Facebook or Twitter, then at some moment you are definitely facing a hot computer problem.
 Especially during heavy tasks such as high end gaming, video rendering, or some other multitasking.
 Also, the system becomes overheated due to poor ventilation.
-You must be familiar with the term overclocking, which means increasing the clock speed of a component above the built in specifications to increase performance levels.
-So how to undervolt your CPU and GPU?
+You must be familiar with the term overclocking, which means increasing the clock speed of a component above the built-in specifications to increase performance levels.
+So how do you undervolt your CPU and GPU?

-In this detailed guide, we will discuss about the terminologies behind undervolting and underclocking.
-Moreover, complete methods on how you can undervolt/ underclock a CPU as well as GPU will be discussed.
+In this detailed guide, we will discuss the terminologies behind undervolting and underclocking.
+Moreover, complete methods on how you can undervolt/underclock a CPU as well as GPU will be discussed.

 Also, reader will be made aware of the pros and cons of undervolting and underclocking.

 What is overclocking a CPU?

 Before we go towards the real topic, one must understand its relevant terms.
 If you are a high end PC user, then you must be aware of the term overclocking.
 Overclocking, as the name suggests, is increasing the clock performance levels, much greater than the manufacturer specifications.
 In this way, you will get an increased performance level.

 Overclocking will give you a real boost in performance, however, you will have an increased power consumption.
 This will lead into heating up the system as well as drastically decreasing the battery performance.